 Diosmin is used for treating various disorders of blood vessels including hemorrhoids, varicose veins, poor circulation in the legs (venous stasis), and bleeding (hemorrhage) in the eye or gums.
-It is also used to treat swelling of the arms (lymphedema) following breast cancer surgery, and to protect against liver toxicity, and a type of pain called radicular pain.
+It is also used to treat swelling of the arms (lymphedema) following breast cancer surgery, to protect against liver toxicity, and a type of pain called radicular pain.
 It is often taken in combination with hesperidin, another plant chemical.

 How does it work?Diosmin might help treat hemorrhoids and pain by reducing swelling (inflammation), and restoring normal vein function.

 Uses & Effectiveness

 Possibly Effective for

 - Hemorrhoids.
 Taking diosmin in high doses along with hesperidin seems to reduce symptoms of hemorrhoids.
 Taking diosmin in lower doses along with hesperidin plus troxerutin or along with bulk laxatives also seems to reduce symptoms.
 Taking diosmin in lower doses along with hesperidin seems to help prevent hemorrhoids from coming back.